aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-pages/_index.md

 ---
-title: Working with Pages in C#
+title: Working with PDF Pages in C#
 linktitle: Working with Pages
 type: docs
 weight: 20